 Myth #4: No one will adopt your baby if you’ve used drugs or alcohol during pregnancy

 Every adoptive parent I work with is ready to adopt a baby that has been exposed to drugs or alcohol.
 All of the adoptive parents I work with are well-educated on alcohol and drug use during pregnancy.
 They understand the risks involved and are comfortable parenting a child that has this exposure.
+When you make a plan for your baby, choose an adoptive family who is open to your prenatal environment.
 Here’s what you need to know:

 - Get prenatal care right away even if you’ve used drugs or alcohol.
 Your doctor needs to know to take the best care of you.